MaekTec/GoGame/README.md

-htwg-scala-seed
+Go in Scala
 =========================

-This is a seed project to create a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz
+This is a implementation of Go in Scala for the SE the class Software Engineering at the University of Applied Science HTWG Konstanz

 * Has a folder structure prepared for a MVC-style application